w3c/aria/documentation/archive/process/Monorepo Project.md

 * Whether to leave repositories open for issue tracking
 * Are modifications necessary for pr-preview?
 * What will we do with open PRs?
-* Do we want to take the time to change some old branch mnaming and usage?
+* Do we want to take the time to change some old branch naming and usage?
 HTML-aam still uses gh-pages as the main branch.

 Example of monorepos:
 * https://github.com/w3c/epub-specs